sarangii/sarangii.github.io/resume.md

 The [second COVID wave](https://www.nytimes.com/2021/04/20/opinion/india-covid-crisis.html) was fatal in the number of infections and deaths.
 I volunteered for a helpline to arrange hospital beds, and oxygen cylinders.

 ### Freelancing (November 2021- Present)
-Currently I am upskilling myself in data analytics field.
+Currently, I am upskilling myself in data analytics field.
 I am also transcribing podcasts and providing research support for a living.

 ## Skills
 ### Technical Skills